ideacrew/hra_calculator/security.md

 Once the machine is created, you can modify [Network Security Group](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/) rules and open ports of the machine from the [Azure Portal](https://portal.azure.com/).

 ### Certificates
+Traffic to the application should be protected using HTTPS (TLS) and thus SSL certificates should be purchased or otherwise obtained (e.g. via Let's Encrypt).
+Using the deployment instructions provided, certificates are securely copied to the server at deployment time and thus should never reside in a code repository.
+The assumption is that the SBEs will be reponsible for procuring their own certificates.